-Pursuant to his employment agreement, if Mr. From's employment is terminated for any reason, he will be entitled to receive monthly payments of \$33,333.33 for 18 months following the termination date.
-Additionally, if Mr. From's termination is terminated for any reason other than by us for Cause, he will be eligible to receive:
+Pursuant to his employment agreement, upon the termination Mr. From's employment on January 31, 2022, he became entitled to receive monthly payments of \$33,333.33 for 18 months following the termination date.
+Additionally, Mr. From will be eligible to receive:

-- a lump sum cash payment of \$300,000 payable on date of the last monthly payment described above; - · payment by us of the monthly premiums under COBRA for Mr. From for up to 18 months following the termination; and - · 18 months of accelerated vesting of stock options and/or restricted stock awards that are unvested at the time of termination.
+- a lump sum cash payment of \$300,000 payable on date of the last monthly payment described above; - payment by us of the monthly premiums under COBRA for Mr. From for up to 18 months following the termination; and - 18 months of accelerated vesting of stock options and/or restricted stock awards that are unvested at the time of termination.